PerfectDreams/DockerSwarmTutorial/README.md

 By default, Docker will use IPs on the 10.0.0.0 range, if your machine's interface is behind NAT and it also uses the 10.0.0.0 range, it will cause issues when you try to access containers hosted in your Docker Swarm!

-To fix this, initialize your Docker Swarm with *X*
+To fix this, initialize your Docker Swarm with the `--default-addr-pool` parameter!

 ```bash
 sudo docker swarm init --default-addr-pool 192.168.128.0/18